Evidence & Research Literacy Brianna Reid Evidence & Research Literacy Brianna Reid

 Why This Matters for Families

-Because individual health situations vary, supplement decisions—especially for children or individuals with medical conditions—should ideally be made in consultation with qualified healthcare professional
+Because individual health situations vary, supplement decisions, especially for children or individuals with medical conditions, should ideally be made in consultation with a qualified healthcare professional.

 Pulling It All Together